DQL Outer Functions¶

 DQL query statement | string | Yes | M::cpu [5m] |

-Note: The processing set must have more than one row; otherwise, it returns an empty value.
+Note: The processing set must have more than one row; otherwise, it returns null.

 -